TyruswooStudio/Tyruswoo_FollowerControl-MV/README.md

   is useful for cutscenes in which the party leader moves around alone, allowing followers and leader to all move independently.

+**Follower StopChase 1**
+- Makes the first follower (i.e. the one directly after the leader) stop chasing.
+- If other followers are chasing, they will continue chase, close the gap, etc.

+**Follower StopChase 2**
+- Makes the second follower (i.e. the third party member) stop chasing.
+  Other followers, if chasing, will continue chase.

+**Follower StopChase Charlie**
+- The actor named Charlie will stop chasing.
+Other followers are not affected.

+**Follower Chase Selected**
+- Makes the currently selected follower chase the leader.
+- The other followers' Chase / StopChase behavior will not change.
+- Follower Chase has all the same individual syntax options that are available to Follower StopChase.

+Transferring to a different area, or calling StopChase or Chase on the whole party, will cancel all individual StopChase and Chase instructions.

+If a Chase or StopChase action is called on the party leader, then it will apply to the entire party.

 ## Details of alternative ways to select a follower

 ### `Follower Variable variableID`